qemu/qemu/docs/interop/vhost-user.rst

 ===================
 Vhost-user Protocol
 ===================

+..
-:Copyright: 2014 Virtual Open Systems Sarl.
+  Copyright 2014 Virtual Open Systems Sarl.
-:Copyright: 2019 Intel Corporation
+  Copyright 2019 Intel Corporation
-:Licence: This work is licensed under the terms of the GNU GPL,
+  Licence: This work is licensed under the terms of the GNU GPL,
            version 2 or later.
 See the COPYING file in the top-level directory.

 .. contents:: Table of Contents